 Firstly in April, trout go heavily on the feed to regain weight and condition that were dropped in the winter.
 Usually, there are big hatches of March Browns, Blue Winged Olives and these trigger feeding frenzies.
 These rises can be sporadic and short lived, but offer a real opportunity to capture a real specimen.

 Dont be fooled into thinking Tweed trout fishing is only good in April!
 In fact, we catch trout all season using different methods.
+Also, don’t be fooled into thinking Tweed trout are easy to catch.
+However with careful planning and tactics, they are catchable.
 Our River Tweed guides are world class and know this river inside out.

 River Whiteadder and other Tweed tributaries